 - You are being made to feel like you are incompetent with money.

 Financial abuse is often accompanied by anger, verbal abuse, or the threat of violence.
 As well as losing money, financial abuse can also cause social isolation, depression and anxiety.
+Source: Australian Securities and Investments Commission

-Signs financial abuse is happening
+Signs financial abuse / economic abuse is happening

 - someone taking complete control of finances and money